aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/get/_index.md

 weight: 30
 ---

-This REST API allows you to get a field from a document, section or paragraph.
+This REST API retrieves a `Field`.

 ## REST API